harshthegoose/Bellabeat-Case-Study/README.md

->Created table shows the required data.
+> The Created table shows the required data.

 ### 5. To find out max of activity type